 - The damage is caused by a defective surgical device or when the surgeon uses the wrong instrument.

-- Hypersensitivity— partially damaged nerves may send signals back to the brain more rapidly which indicate tingles, pain and sensitivity to temperature, regardless of whether the person is actually touching something or moving the affected area.
+- Hypersensitivity— Partially damaged nerves may send signals back to the brain more rapidly, indicating tingles, pain, and sensitivity to temperature.
+Hypersensitivity sends signals regardless of whether the person is touching something or moving the affected area.

-- Loss of feeling— it is possible in some cases for the person to retain motor ability while losing access to the sense of touch in the limb or digits.
-This can be dangerous because it is possible not to notice when the affected area is exposed to intense heat or cold, or when the limb is injured due to a wound or infection.
+- Loss of feeling— It is possible in some cases for the person to retain motor ability while losing access to the sense of touch in the limb or digits.
+This loss of sensation can be dangerous because it is possible not to notice when the affected area is exposed to intense heat or cold, or when the limb is injured due to a wound or infection.

-- Incontinence— our bladder and bowel function is dependent on healthy nervous function and nerve damage can result in loss of bladder control.
+- Incontinence— Our bladder and bowel functions are dependent on healthy nerve function.
+Nerve damage can result in loss of bladder control.
 The emotional distress that can accompany this condition is considerable.

-- Digestive problems— nerve damage can impact the digestive tract, resulting in a variety of painful and debilitating gastrointestinal concerns.
+- Digestive problems— Nerve damage can impact the digestive tract, resulting in various painful and debilitating gastrointestinal concerns.

-- Muscle atrophy— when a nerve stops communicating to a limb or muscle, the muscle begins to lose mass due to a lack of use.
-This can impact coordination when opposing muscles are unable to work together effectively due to the disparity in strength.
+- Muscle atrophy— When a nerve stops communicating to a limb or muscle, the muscle begins to lose mass due to a lack of use.
+This loss of communication can impact coordination when opposing muscles are unable to work together effectively due to the disparity in strength.

-- Loss of balance and coordination— nerve damage may make it more difficult for the victim to establish or maintain balance.
+- Loss of balance and coordination— Nerve damage might make it more challenging for the victim to establish or maintain balance.
 It can also affect coordination and make it harder to perform simple motor functions.

-If you have suffered nerve damage due to a surgical error, you may be able to recover damages for your medical costs, out of pocket expenses, pain and suffering and more.
-The expert medical law team at Rosenfeld Injury Lawyers has helped thousands of people just like you recoup the compensation they need for their ongoing care.
-Our attorneys specialize in these types of cases and have a history of successful recoveries, so you can be sure that you will have the greatest change of success.
+If you or a loved one suffered nerve damage due to a surgical error, you might be able to recover damages for your medical costs, out of pocket expenses, pain and suffering, and more.
+The expert medical law team at Rosenfeld Injury Lawyers LLC has helped thousands of people, just like you, recoup the compensation they need for their ongoing care.